eelcohn/Hardening-Synology-DSM/README.md

 A collection of patches for hardening Synology DSM.

 These patches come with ABSOLUTELY NO WARRANTY WHATSOEVER!
 Incorrect usage may result in a broken disk station!
 Don't say I didn't warn you :-)

-That said, you can use these patches to harden DSM6.1
+That said, you can use these patches to harden Synology DSM.

+I've tested the scripts on DSM versions 6.1, 6.2, 6.2.1 and 6.2.2, but results may vary.

 ## Hardening sshd